altaga/Mercurium-Instant-Messenger/README.md

 WhatsApp was acquired for $19 billion in 2014, Telegram has over 500 million users and rejected an investment offer at $30 billion.
 Skype was sold to Microsoft for $8.5 billion in 2011.
 And they will continue growing at a rate of 10% per year by 2030.

+But there's a huge privacy problem in regards to siloed enterprises controlling data.
+These are regarding several right’s violations mainly around privacy such as Data sharing violations like the fine of 266 million euros that Whattsapp received by the EU in September last year, Telegram’s constant issues with cyber theft mainly around bank accounts and quite a large number of cases of Blackmail.
+And private data leaks such as the one that happened through facebook in April 2021.

+Nevertheless, messaging companies are still operating under practices that suggest data governance has not been solved.

 We indeed have a problem!

+Data is the most valuable resource an individual has and through blockchain technology this privacy issue can be quenched.
+We think that the way to launch a competitor is through the DeFi ecosystem as it is growing at an incredible rate and Serum is one of the premium platforms for that.

 PROBLEMAS MUY PROBLEMATICOS WE